-The shareholders of Wet Seal (WTSLA) successfully used written consent to replace certain underperforming directors in October 2012.
-This proposal topic also won majority shareholder support at 13 major companies in a single year.
+Shareholder right to act by written consent won majority shareholder support at 13 major companies in a single year.
 This included 67%-support at both Allstate and Sprint.
-Hundreds of major companies enable shareholder action by written consent.
+Hundreds of major companies enable shareholders to act by written consent.
+Wet Seal (WTSLA) shareholders successfully used written consent to replace certain underperforming directors in 2012.